kacap1707/Password-Generator/README.md

 As a choice, you can run the windows form application:
 ![1](https://cloud.githubusercontent.com/assets/22852258/21854035/b6acec94-d832-11e6-8ca0-a15a96c58750.jpg)

-1.Choose the password option you want
+## 1. Choose the password option you want
-2.Select the desired password length
+## 2. Select the desired password length
-3.Click Generate button
+## 3. Click Generate button